Elayne Jones: Personal life and death

 Jones met George Kaufman at Adirondacks when she was playing a drum set at a jazz gig in 1952.
 They remained married for over ten years.
 At the time of their divorce in 1964, they had three children Stephen, Harriett, and Cheryl.
 Jones died from the effects of dementia on December 17, 2022, at the age of 94.

+Legacy

+According the Rick Kvistad, the principal percussionist of the San Francisco Opera Orchestra, he believed that Jones contributions was the changes she made to the music narratives by encouraging women and people of color in classical music.
+He remarked, "I think that her greatest contribution to percussion was that she paved the way for women and non-white players in the mostly-white world of classical music."
+In 2019, Jones became the fourth female member of the Percussive Arts Society Hall of Fame and in the same year her autobiography titled Little Lady with a Big Drum was published.